SnowDiamond/splaytree/README.md

 ### Insert items

-Allowed any objects untill they are comprable.
+You can insert any objects untill they are comparable.

 ```ruby
 tree.insert(10, '10')